RonnieLutaro/restaurant-guest-android/README.md

 This System makes use of a Mobile Application and a Real-time Analytics [Dashboard](https://github.com/RonnieLutaro/restaurant-guest-dashboard).
 Both the Dashboard and Mobile application consume a [Web API service](https://github.com/RonnieLutaro/restaurant-guest-dashboard).
 My intention with this project is to develop a more efficient way for restaurants to manage their business process and customer experience.

-## Impact of the solution
-According to a survey carried out by ZDNet, 5.7 hours is the average time spent by millennials on phones each day, while baby boomers devote 5 hours to smartphone use.
-However 13% of millennial and 5% of boomers say that they spend over 12 hours every day on their phones.

-With all this information put into consideration, a software solution that capitalized on mobile smartphone usage was accounted for as the best canditate.
-This solution will enable customers to be able to access their favorite restaurant's available menu items, place their oders and have them processed through the mobile application.
-Customers can either decide to takeaway or have their order home delivered.

 ## How to set up
 ### Install Android studio
 In order to start configuring , you need to install Android studio and the 'Java SE Development Kit'.